GLOBAL ENGLISH CAMP FAQ

 Q: What happens after I submit my application?

-A: After submitting your application, you will be contacted on whether or not you have moved onto the interview phase within two weeks of the current phase deadline.
-After the first interview (held over Skype), you will be notified within 30 days on whether you were selected for a second interview (also held over Skype.)
+A: After submitting your written application, you will be contacted on whether or not you have moved onto the interview phase within two weeks of the current phase deadline.
+After the first interview (held over Google Hangout), you will be notified within 30 days whether you were selected for a second interview (also held over Google Hangout).
 Final results will be given within 45 days of the Application phase deadline.
-Example: Phase #1: Final results should be delivered by February 15th.